 We tend to think of almonds as nuts, but they aren’t really, and they aren't the only spring delicacy that we’ve mislabeled.
 (Almonds aren’t the only mislabeled nuts; cashews, peanuts, pine nuts, and pistachios aren’t true nuts either.
 Looking for scintillating cocktail party banter?
 You're welcome.)
 Almonds are actually the seeds of stone fruits, so they're related to peaches, plums, apricots, and cherries.
 With their soft, fuzzy exteriors, green almonds even look like tiny unripe peaches, too.
 And green almonds are indeed unripe, as they’re picked before the almond inside the fruit has had a chance to fully mature and form a hard shell.

 Where to Find Them and What to Look For Like artichokes, California produces almost all of this country's almond crop, so if you can’t find green almonds at your farmers market, you might have better luck at a Middle Eastern market.
 They’re available for a brief period of time between mid-April and mid-June, so act quickly.
 Choose almonds that are a soft green color and are free of any brown spots.

-How mature your green almonds are when you buy them will determine how you can use them.
+How to Prep How mature your green almonds are when you buy them will determine how you can use them.
 If they're really fresh, the inner almond seed will be gelatinous (1) -- similar to a grape -- and you can eat the entire thing, green flesh and all.
 If they're slightly older, the outer green husk will become bitter and inedible, and you’ll need to crack it open with a knife and extract the firmer milky white almond (2) within.